George Dunning: Biography

 While he is not credited, it is believed that Dunning was responsible for the opening credits of Blake Edwards' A Shot in the Dark, along with a series of shorts, including The Digger, for the BBC's Vision On series.
 His final project, an animated version of Shakespeare's The Tempest, was never completed.

 By January 1979, long-standing health issues had come to the fore; Dunning died of a heart attack at his home in London on February 15, 1979, at age 58.
-His 51 percent of TVA London passed to his wife, Faye.
+His 51 percent of TVC London passed to his wife, Faye.
 However she had cancer and died the following August.
 The couple had no children, so their shares reverted to Coates who feared that, without Dunning, clients would no longer be interested in working with the firm.
-That was not the case, and TVA London continued on, very successfully, until it was sold to Varga Studio in 1999.
+That was not the case, and TVC London continued on, very successfully, until it was sold to Varga Studio in 1999.